raft-tech/raft-tech.github.io/_posts/2020-02-19-engineering-principles.md

 ## Cut the Buzz Words

 We're not fans of buzz words.
 Buzz words are great for helping creative sales teams simplify complicated engineering topics for non-technical folk.
-However, more often than not, they are misleading and favor vendor preference.
+However, more often than not, they are misleading and exhibit a vendor bias.
 For example, this blog is completely "Serverless," but we have no idea whether it runs on AWS, Azure, Bare Metals, etc. We don't throw "Machine Learning" at "Big Data" and expect magical insights.
 Rather, we focus on the business insights our users desire and work backwards to pick the learning algorithms that will work best over time with the least [Mean Squared Error](https://en.wikipedia.org/wiki/Mean_squared_error).

 ## Design for Scale

 We work on public facing applications that parse, validate, and ingest over 40 million records in 60 days (with over 80% of the submissions in the last 10 days).
 While designing applications, we think about how the applications will scale early on in the design process.
 Throwing cloud resources at a scale problem only gets you so far.
 We choose programming languages capable of handling concurrency with ease (e.g. Scala), software patterns like Command Query Responsibility Segregation (CQRS), modular micro-services, event driven systems (e.g. Kafka), and platforms capable of keeping up with scale (e.g. Kubernetes).
-These engineering decisions are critical to the success of the applications we work on in the public sector, so we dedicate specific sprints early in the project life cycle to make these decisions.
-The decisions we make aren't set in stone but rather allow for flexibility and being able to pivot down the line without significant cost.
+These choices are critical to the success of the applications we work on in the public sector, so we dedicate specific sprints early in the project life cycle to make these engineering decisions.

 ## Always Be Learning